phamquangsang661/FS2FE-Reminato-Testing/README.md

 npm run cypress:open
 ```

-We can also deploy cypress with docker, I will introduce in docker section.

 After the app run, We will choose the Component testing in Cypress app, and choose a browser for testing.
 The default is chrome v115.
 Choose a browser and it will lead you to Cypress component testing in port 4444, you can edit the port in cypress.config.ts .

 In the left side navigation of Cypress component testing.
 Choosing Spec, and you will see all the test that be defined.